When Ancestors Find You!

 These words, said the Rev. Marvin A. Brown in conducting the funeral service for Mr. Judd Monday afternoon, were prophetic.

-During the World war he was a Y.M.C.A. secretary at Camp Funston.
-In Garden City he was Red Cross county chairman; member of chairman of the the school board; American Legion chaplain; Knights Templar commander and chaplain; a charter member of the Rotary club; member of the Elks lodge; and member of the state executive board of the Congregational conference.
+During the World War he was a Y.M.C.A. secretary at Camp Funston, Kansas.
+In Garden City he was Red Cross county chairman; member chairman of the the school board; American Legion chaplain; Knights Templar commander and chaplain; a charter member of the Rotary club; member of the Elks lodge; and member of the state executive board of the Congregational conference.

 Mrs. Judd, who now resides in Los Angeles, and their four children Dr. Merrill H. Judd, Littleton, Colorado; Clarence of Cleveland; Donald of Sapula, Oklahoma and Eleanor of Los Angeles, came to Garden City for the funeral and burial services at Valley Viey cemetery.
 Mr. Judd has one surviving brother, Charles Judd of Huntsburg, Ohio.